 A number of Oxford High School Academic, Art, Drama, Music, and Sport Scholarships are awarded annually.
 Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

 External candidates who have received a Year 9 place offer will be invited to apply for Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
-Each candidate may apply for a maximum of two categories of a Scholarship.
-A candidate may hold more than one Scholarship, together with a Bursary and an Academic Scholarship.
+Each candidate may apply for a maximum of two categories of a scholarship.
+A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

-Art (Art and Textiles)
+Art (and Textiles)

 Candidates will be asked to submit a letter of application, CV and a portfolio of their best artwork.
 Applications will be assessed based on the following criteria: the artwork the candidate has done outside school lessons and independently; accurate and confident observational drawing/recording from visual sources; evidence of an understanding of the formal elements in art such as shape, proportion, tone and form; use of a wide variety of materials; awareness of other artists/designers and a finished piece.
 Shortlisted candidates will be invited to an interview to discuss their work, art interests, experience and influences.
 Art Scholars are required to make a full contribution to the artistic life of the school, not only in lessons but by taking an active part in clubs and events and advocating art in their year group.